NikhilSingh2004/BakeryManagementSystem/README.md

     There will be some test data!

 Now you can expand the project, fix any issues, and customize it as you want!

+You are completely free to tune the code as you wish, the project also involve a simple workflow if you want to host the porject on your server!.
+    ewrwer